 Combining HSA and FSA Funds With Other Payment Methods

-For many, using your HSA and FSA funds alone won’t be enough to fully cover the costs associated with orthodontic treatment.
+For many, using your HSA and FSA funds alone won’t be enough to fully cover the cost of orthodontic treatment.
 In some cases, they can lower the costs enough that getting braces or aligners is accessible.
 In other cases, your dream smile may still be out of reach.

 First, know that if you have an HSA and an FSA, you can use both — you just need to be careful.
-Do not double bill the accounts, and make sure your FSA is a limited one specifically meant for things like dental and vision expenses.
+Don’t double bill the accounts, and make sure your FSA is limited specifically to things like dental and vision expenses.

 Second, don’t assume that your only option is to cover the remaining costs out of pocket or upfront.
 There are other solutions that can help make the cost of treatment better work for you.

 If you have dental insurance, it might come with orthodontic benefits.
-In most cases, these policies will cover orthodontic treatment in part — typically around 50 percent of the cost.
+In most cases, these policies will cover orthodontic treatment in part — typically 25–50 percent of the cost.
 However, some policies change their coverage for adult patients.
-Be sure to know the exact terms of your policy and make certain you do not double bill between your insurance policy and your HSA or FSA.
+Be sure you understand the exact terms of your policy and make certain you do not double bill between your insurance policy and your HSA or FSA.

 Financing and Payment Plans

-Most dental and orthodontic offices will help connect patients with financing options as well as craft payment plans that are through their practice.
+Most dental and orthodontic offices will help connect patients with financing options and/or offer in-house payment plans.
 With both options, there is typically a down payment and then monthly installments, but the specifics will vary.
 This can help break up the out-of-pocket costs over time and might even make it easier to add to your accounts, then use the funds to cover treatment.

-Personal loans are offered by banks and credit unions.
-While the provider can set limits on what the money is used for, most are open to applying loan funds to medical treatments.
+Personal loans come from banks and credit unions.
+While the provider can set limits on how you use the money, most are open to applying loan funds to medical treatments.
 This method gives you quick access to the full cost of treatment, allowing you to pay in advance and potentially receive discounts.
-Then, you pay back a little on the loan each month until it is paid off.
+Then, you pay back a little on the loan each month until you pay it off.

 In some cases, you might be able to take advantage of discounts and deals to lower the cost of treatment.
 Sometimes, dentists and orthodontists will run specials, and there are always sites like Groupon.